Make up and Skin

 Cosmetics are the products which are widely used by the people all over the world to enhance their aesthetics.
 Also known as make-up products, these products are applied onto the skin to either cleanse, or to improve the physical appearance.
 The origin of cosmetics use roots back to about 10,000 BC when the Egyptian people used products like scented oils and ointments for skin care.
 Cosmetic products could have both natural and synthetic origin of synthesis.
 The range of cosmetics include a variety of products including skin care creams, moisturizers, lotions, perfumes, deodorants, foundations, lipsticks, nail paints and the list is endless.

 What is the need of skin care products or cosmetics?
+What is the relationship between make up and skin?

 In addition to just being an aesthetic symbol, our skin plays some of the vital functions which are crucial for our survival.
 One of the major roles of skin is of a bodyguard which protects our body from injuries, harsh environments, pressure, harmful chemicals and unfavourable or dangerous microorganisms called pathogens.